gta191977649/MTASA-SkyGfx/README.md

   * not even start yet
 - no corona zTest
   * partially done, via shader, but will bug other 2dfx's zbuffer, need better solution
+- World Effect
   - PS2 Dual Pass Render - ✔️
     * Yeah, it's done, thanks to ren712
   - PS2 Alpha Test
     * not even start yet
+  - Grass BackfaceCulling Toogle - ✔️

 - Bugs/Issue
   * Sun can see through by walls -> Due to zTest disabled